You Missed Your Flight. Now What?

 2. Talk to a gate agent

 - After you’ve made initial contact with the airline: Get in line talk to a gate agent.
-You may be put on stand-by for another flight or they may find you a seat on another airline’s plane but this is another long shot.
-Ask about waiving the change fee – especially if the circumstances of a missed flight are particularly dire – but such requests are rarely granted for non-refundable tickets.
+You may be put on standby for another flight or they may even find you a seat on another airline’s plane.
+Ask about waiving the change fee – especially if the circumstances of a missed flight are particularly dire.
+Such requests are rarely granted for non-refundable tickets.